 Rule Breakers’ high-growth stock picks are delivered through its newsletter twice a month on the second and third Thursday.

-Members also get immediate access to a bunch of additional features through the Rule Breakers Dashboard like Starter Stocks, Best Buys, and investment portfolios.
-So don’t worry if you sign up for a Rule Breakers membership on an off week because you’ll have your hands full with tons of extras that you can use to guide your investing strategy.
+So don’t worry if you sign up for a membership on an off week because you’ll have your hands full with tons of extras that you can use to guide your investing strategy.

-We really like that The Fool is so transparent and immediately lets you check in on its historical performance.
+I really like that Motley Fool Rule Breakers is so transparent and immediately lets you check in on its historical performance.

 - Buy 25+ companies over time

 - Hold stocks for 5+ years